ktoddbrown/MinT/manuscript_draft.markdown

 ###Cellular protein quantification
 To quantify microbial biomass in the microcosms, protein content of microbial cells was isolated on the first, second and last day of incubation.
 The sampling was destructive.
 The whole volume of microcosm was quantitatively transfered to 15 ml falcon tubes.
 Cell scraper was used to detach microbial cells from surface of vials or from glass beads/wool.
 Two ml of phosphate buffer was added and the final solution thoroughly mixed.
 The final solution was centrifuged at 4,700 g for ten minutes at 4&deg;C and pelet was separated from supernatant.
 Pellet was resuspended in 0.5 ml and kept deep frozen (-80&deg;C) until the assay was conducted.
 Cell pelet was bead beated in ethanol solution for 5 minutes to lyse the cells.Protein concentration was assesed in cell lysate by bicinchoninic acid assay. **_(specification of spectrophotometer)_** was used to measure protein concentration.
+The concentration was expressed per C basis using the conversion factor 0.45 (@Vrede2004).

 ###Mathematical description